rl-group-42/rl-lunar-lander/README.md

 # DQN
-Implementation of the DQN algorithm with Duelling Networks, Double Q-Learning, and Prioritised Experience Replay
+Implementation of the DQN algorithm with Duelling Networks, Double Q-Learning, and Prioritised Experience Replay on the LunarLander environment

 To train the network, call train(params, modifications=[], save_data=False) with